microsoft/Relationship-Mesh-Solution-Accelerator-with-MGDC-and-Azure-Synapse-Analytics/README.md

 ![SA Introduction](./Deployment/img/SAIntroduction.png)

 ## Prerequisites
 To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/free/), Microsoft 365 account and Microsoft Graph Data Connect(MGDC) enabled.
 If you do not have this please follow the [Prerequisites Guide](./Deployment/Prerequisites.md).
-While not required, a prior understanding of Microsoft Graph Data Connect, Azure Synapse Analytics and Machine Learning will be helpful.
+While not required, a prior understanding of Microsoft Graph Data Connect, and Azure Synapse Analytics will be helpful.

 For additional training and support, please see: